plp13/qman/man/qman.1.md

 | sp_substrings | boolean     | true       | Include substring matches when performing incremental search of manual pages |

 All features are enabled by default.

+On slow machines, performance can be improved by disabling some features.
+Also, disabling _hyphenate_ and/or _justify_ can improve legibility in narrow terminal windows.

 ## Section [misc]
 This section contains various miscellaneous options: